 How to Get Personal Items Back AFTER a Repossession

 After a vehicle has been repossessed, the lender will send a letter to the borrower that details terms to retrieve the vehicle.
-This letter, frequently called a Notice of Intent to Sell Property, states the location of the repossessed car so that the borrower knows who to contact to reclaim their personal items.
+This letter, frequently called a Notice of Intent to Sell Property, states the location of the repossessed car so that the borrower knows who to contact to reclaim any personal items.

 You may be unable to retrieve attached fixtures, such as a stereo or rims, but any loose items are yours to claim.
 The borrower typically has 30 days to get their possessions from the car.